Compulsed/blog/plan.md

 ## Automate (AUTOMATE:)
 - [ ] New AWS account set up
+- [ ] Setting up Vercel & Route 53 for each environment

 ## Awkward Code, and improvements (IMPROVEMENT:)
 - [ ] Should make for env files to be specified as AWS_REGION, AWS_SDK.. etc are needed